 I spent the rest of the day wandering around the city, and made a stop at a “yogurt lab” on the Lower East Side.
 I left with a small container of thick, housemade strained yogurt made with Hudson Valley milk.

 So, long story short, there was the inspiration for these roasted spiced carrots.

-So there was the inspiration for these roasted carrots, and the almond spice topping – addictive I warn you – is based on dukkah, an Egyptian spice mix I might need to carry around everywhere I go from now on, in a little snuff box.
+The almond spice topping is based on dukkah, an Egyptian spice mix I might need to carry around everywhere I go from now on, in a little snuff box.

-I riffed my version of the spice mix from Boston chef Ana Sortun, who in turn discovered it from Middle Eastern food historian Claudia Roden (whose Book of Middle Eastern Food is desert island material), using almonds in place of the more traditional hazelnuts mostly because I didn’t have any.
+I riffed my version of the spice mix from Boston chef Ana Sortun, who in turn discovered it from Middle Eastern food historian Claudia Roden (whose Book of Middle Eastern Food is a classic).

 - 1/4 cup sesame seeds